|Nutrition Facts (per serving)|

 This updated version uses fresh green beans, two kinds of cheese, and a secret weapon: the Instant Pot.
 The green beans pressure-cook to perfection in record time with a bit of garlic and minced shallots.
 All you have to do is assemble the casserole and bake it for about 15 minutes.

 2 teaspoons extra-virgin olive oil

-1 1/2 pounds green beans, trimmed and cut)
+1 1/2 pounds green beans, trimmed and cut

 1 cup unsalted chicken stock

 1/4 teaspoon kosher salt

-- 1 (10.75-ounce) can cream of mushroom soup
+1 (10 3/4-ounce) can cream of mushroom soup

 1 cup shredded cheddar cheese

-1/2 cup mozzarella cheese (shredded)
+1/2 cup shredded mozzarella cheese

 1 cup French fried onions

-- 1/3 cup panko bread crumbs
+1/3 cup panko breadcrumbs

 2 tablespoons melted butter

 Gather the Ingredients.

-Trim the green beans; place them in a strainer or colander and rinse with cold water.
+Place trimmed beans in a strainer or colander and rinse with cold water.

-Reserve about 3 to 4 tablespoons of cheese for the topping and add the remaining cheese to the green beans.
-Stir the mixture, adding some of the reserved liquids to thin the sauce, if desired.
+Reserve about 3 to 4 tablespoons of cheese for topping and add remaining cheese to green beans.
+Stir mixture, adding some of the reserved liquids to thin sauce, if desired.
 Alternatively, for a richer sauce, add some light or heavy cream or a few tablespoons of sour cream.
-Taste and adjust the seasonings.
-Transfer the green bean mixture to the prepared baking dish.
+Taste and adjust seasonings.
+Transfer green bean mixture to prepared baking dish.